-The specific firm and flexible limits are specified in SA Power Networks' model standing offer for small generators.
+The specific firm and flexible limits are specified in SA Power Networks' model standing offer.

 However as noted in Section 2.4 there may be some sections of the network where a zero static export limit must be applied.
 SA Power Networks' expectation is this will be required only for a limited number of connections.